abusemepolly/Algorithms4semester/README.md

 # Algorithms4semester
-In labs 2-10 you will need adjacency matrix
+In labs 2-10 you will need adjacency matrix of graph

 Examples: